tsantakismanos/ICeePot/README.txt

 folders:
 - documentation: contains useful notes, diagrams about the project
-  - notes:
+  - notes: about tools used,code explanations etc
-  - diagrams: The git-workflow.png is taken from http://oli-studio.com/creative-chat/git-intro/#s0
+  - diagrams: flows, schematics, class diagrams etc
 - software: the project's code organized in the following way:
    - arduino_server: the code to be uploaded & executed on the arduino acting as a server
    - <whatever_technology_based>_client: any implementation that acts as a client and gets and manages information sent   by the server (e.g: swing_client, js_client, etc)